 By Chandrima Pal Aug.
 11, 2019

 Few characters have the kind of sway over Rabindranath Tagore’s followers as Labanya – arguably, his most complex and nuanced character – from Shesher Kobita (Last Poem).
-Almost nine decades later, Labanya remains as relevant as she was when she first stormed into popular consciousness.
+More than nine decades later, Labanya remains as relevant as she was when she first stormed into popular consciousness.

 It’s impossible to talk about Rabindranath Tagore without talking about Rabindranath Tagore’s women.
 In his novels, plays and stories, Tagore created extraordinary characters, inspired by the many women he met in his lifetime.
 From Binodini in Chokher Bali to Charulata in Nastanirh and Mrinal in Streer Patra, each argued his case for a progressive, liberal, and inclusive society where women were empowered and had complete agency over their bodies.

 But even then, no other character has the kind of sway over Tagore’s followers as Labanya – arguably, his most complex and nuanced character – from Shesher Kobita (Last Poem), a story about two people who are drawn together by their love for stimulating conversations.
 Perfectly matched in their intellect and wit, they eventually decide to stay apart in acknowledgment of their unbreachable differences.
 Until this day, Shesher Kobita remains one of Tagore’s most celebrated expositions of love, conjugal relationships, and a woman’s right to choose, even in a consensual relationship.